HallLabs/tracy_matdb/README.md

 └── tracy_matdb
 ```

-Follow the instructions in the [Tracy Docker readme](https://github.com/NorimaConsulting/tracy_docker/blob/master/README.md) to build all relevent prerequisite docker images.
+Follow the instructions in the [Tracy Docker readme](https://github.com/NorimaConsulting/tracy_docker/blob/master/README.md) to build all relevant prerequisite docker images.

 To verify, run `docker images`.
-You should see similar output:
+You should see a similar output to below:
 ```
 REPOSITORY          TAG      IMAGE ID     CREATED      SIZE mlip4tracy          latest   ...          ...
 1.98GB